Skip to main content

 A folk album from someone who resented being called a folk singer, Song To A Seagull was Mitchell’s assured debut.
 She was already an experienced songwriter and performer by the time of the album’s release, and on Song To A Seagull she is tugging at the frayed edges of folk music.
 She has described the album as “scratched, like an old silent movie negative”.

-Lyrically, though not as complex as subsequent entries among the best Joni Mitchell albums, there is already a questioning, deep quality to her work; relationships are represented in nuanced and often confrontational terms.
+Lyrically, though not as complex as other entries among the best Joni Mitchell albums, there is already a questioning, deep quality to her work; relationships are represented in nuanced and often confrontational terms.
 The original 1968 release of Song To A Seagull was, however, plagued by bad luck, with production work by an inexperienced David Crosby flattening out its sound, and poor cropping of the artwork obscuring the title.
 However, 2021 saw a Mitchell-approved remaster, and the foundation stone for one of music’s most complex mavericks can now be heard in its original vision.

 Must hear: Cactus Tree